opendatalabcz/public-contracts-winner-predictor/README.md

   - default is false
 - similarityType
   - whether to use cosine similarity (cos) or euclidean similarity (euc)
-  - default is cos
+  - default is euc
 - similarityThreshold
   - similarity value below which documents are ignored
-    - e.g. if the best fit for a document has similarity of 0.25, it's not accepted.
+    - e.g. for cosine similarity and threshold = 0.3, if the best fit for a document has similarity of 0.29, it's not accepted.
-  - default is 0.3
+  - default is -10
-  - Note that when using euclidean similarity, all values are negative or zero (the best possible value).
+  - note that when using euclidean similarity, all values are negative or zero (the best possible value)
 - lemmatize
   - whether to lemmatize documents before vectorization
   - default is false